What is the Internet Archive doing with our books?

 We hope that this information will inform the discussion and debate; build awareness among authors about what the Internet Archive has been doing without consulting us; and perhaps help prompt the dialogue we have been pleading for with the Internet Archive, with its defenders, and–most importantly–with readers and librarians.

-The Internet buys or legally acquires copies a copy of a printed book.
+The Internet Archive buys or legally acquires copies a copy of a printed book.
 But the Internet Archive has given itself (i.e. has taken) a series of progressive unpaid upgrades from each legal printed copy:

 1. Printed book